brooklynrail/brooklynrail-platform/content/events/2021/09/publishing-in-transit-ugly-duckling-presse.md

 title: "Publishing-in-Transit: Ugly Duckling Presse"
 deck: Editors and Writers in Conversation
-summary: Writer and literary critic Cole Swensen joins Ugly Duckling Presse cofounder Matvei Yankelevich alongside authors Mónica da la Torre and Rachel Levitsky for a conversation on literary publishing We open with readings by da la Torre and Levitsky and conclude with a poetry reading by Yankelevich.
+summary: Writer and literary critic Cole Swensen joins Ugly Duckling Presse cofounder Matvei Yankelevich alongside authors Mónica de la Torre and Rachel Levitsky for a conversation on literary publishing We open with readings by de la Torre and Levitsky and conclude with a poetry reading by Yankelevich.
 people:
   - person: cole-swensen